 Go wine tasting

 If you are a wine lover chances are you have heard of the Marlborough region and its famous wineries.
-This part of New Zealand is blessed with perfect conditions for grape cultivation and produces over 75% of New Zealand's wine!
-There are plenty of tours to choose from for all budget.
+This part of New Zealand is blessed with perfect conditions for grape cultivation and produces over 75% of New Zealand’s wine!
+There are plenty of tours to choose from for all budgets.

 Take the Queen Charlotte Scenic Drive